zengm-games/zengm.com/src/about.md

 For a long time, I had this idea in the back of my head... what if I could make something like Baseball Mogul for my favorite sport, basketball?
 As a kid, that was an intimidating idea.
 I didn't really know where to start, and I didn't think I was a good enough programmer to do it.
 (If you feel the same way today, [read this blog post](/blog/2019/07/so-you-want-to-write-a-sports-sim-game/).)

 Finally I decided to give it a shot.
-In 2008, right after I finished college and right before I started grad school.
+In 2008, right after I finished college and before I started grad school.
 I thought most likely nothing would come of it - either I would fail to actually complete a game, or it wouldn't be a very good game, or nobody would care about it.
 Turns out I was wrong about all of those things.

 I could go on and on about everything that happened between 2008 and today.
 And I've done that [before](/blog/2013/12/development-history)... but wow, even that blog post is really old!
 So here, let me give you a quick timeline of what all happened: